Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * **Performance**: Supports large databases, high transaction rates, and low-latency queries.
 * **Integration**: Seamlessly integrates with other Azure services for easy cloud-native application deployment.

-### Azure SQL Managed Instance service tiers
+### 1-7 Azure SQL Managed Instance service tiers

 Azure SQL Managed Instance has **two** service tiers:

 ![Alt Image Text](../images/az305_8_5.png "Body image")

-### Database Scalability
+### 1-8 Database Scalability

-Both Azure SQL Database and Azure SQL Managed Instance enable you to scale database resources with minimal downtime, adjusting quickly to workload or traffic changes.
+**Both Azure SQL Database and Azure SQL Managed Instance enable you to scale database resources with minimal downtime, adjusting quickly to workload or traffic changes.**

 To dynamically scale database resources, you can use the following options:

-**Horizontal scaling**: This involves adding or removing replicas to adjust the capacity of your database.
+**Horizontal scaling**: **This involves adding or removing replicas** to adjust the capacity of your database.
 Both Azure SQL Database and Azure SQL Managed Instance support horizontal scaling.

-**Vertical scaling**: This involves adjusting the resources allocated to your database, such as CPU or memory.
+**Vertical scaling**: **This involves adjusting the resources allocated to your database, such as CPU or memory**.
 Both Azure SQL Database and Azure SQL Managed Instance support vertical scaling.

 ### Database Scalability